April 24, 2015, 2pm PDT

 A new book of photography compares the legacies of two modernist cities: Brasilia and Chandigarh.

 Christopher Hawthorne remarks that Brasilia had an optimism that is remarkably different from today's new cities that are striving towards sustainability and preparing for eco-disasters.

 Susanna Diaz reviews a new book covering the history and thought of urban planning in Brazil, edited by Profs.
 Vicente del Rio and William Siembieda of Cal Poly San Luis Obispo.
-Exclusive

 Architect Oscar Niemeyer has released plans to build new iconic buildings near the UNESCO-protected cultural and government center he designed in Brasilia 50 years ago.
 But locals have voiced opposition.